NDR Sensors

 Check Point CloudGuard NDR Sensors

-You can apply the same NDR mode conversion process you use for Quantum NDR sensors (as described in Preparing an Infinity NDR Sensor on CloudGuard and Open ServerClosed Physical computer manufactured and distributed by a company, other than Check Point.
+You can apply the same NDR mode conversion process you use for Quantum NDR sensors (as described in Preparing an NDR Sensor on CloudGuard and Open ServerClosed Physical computer manufactured and distributed by a company, other than Check Point.
 GaiaClosed Check Point security operating system that combines the strengths of both SecurePlatform and IPSO operating systems. installations.
 There are some differences in interface names and license, but the SNBT functionality is the same on these sensors.
 A major difference is how virtualization specifically impacts the data layer attachment:

 • Fail-open interfaces are unavailable - Therefore, the inline environment is not supported, only Monitor Mode.